 If you decide to take on a secured loan, do bear in mind that you’ll have to repay your secured loan in addition to your mortgage repayments.
 You’re ultimately responsible for your finances, so do calculate on whether or not a remortgage makes financial sense.
 Are home improvements a matter of emergency or can they wait?

 Be sure to consider all your options.
 For instance, if you decide to remortgage, then shop around to make sure you’re really getting the best deal.
-You may decide that to remortgage and use the funds to buy another property.
+You may decide to remortgage and use the funds to buy another property.
 This is also common, especially for those with a lot of equity.
 Learn more: Remortgage to buy another property.